 This massacre has remained deeply rooted in French collective memory.

-It also caused great polemic as twenty soldiers of Alsatian origin, who had been forcibly conscripted by the Germans (Malgré-Nous) and participated in the massacre, were amnestied after the war.
+It also caused great polemic as 20 soldiers of Alsatian origin, who were forcibly conscripted by the Germans (Malgré-Nous) and participated in the massacre, were amnestied after the war.

 The reason why Oradour-sur-Glane was targeted is still uncertain.